 Traditional ways of providing reporting tools have been done by companies that have a core competency in data collection and storage.
-These entities attract people that are very knowledgeable in the technical aspects of database like building data quality, and data storage, but not data presentation.
+These entities attract people that are very knowledgeable in the technical aspects of databases like building data quality, and data storage, but not data presentation.

-Traditional buyers of business information systems tend to be people from finance, accounting and the information technology group because they possess the technical knowledge of database design, data collection, and data governance.
+Traditional buyers of business information systems tend to be people from finance, accounting, and the information technology group because they possess the technical knowledge of database design, data collection, and data governance.
 Plus, IT is generally responsible for installing and maintaining the system.

 Neither of the group possesses knowledge of the best practices related to data visualization.
 Their knowledge of charting typically comes from the commonly available spreadsheet programs, which often provide a lot of unnecessary and inappropriate chart styles.
 Historically, older business information (BI) tools that information technology staffs are familiar with, for report building have been more adept at data creation and storage but not information visualization.

 Good report builders from both of these groups develop time-saving techniques that work well for creating dashboards in old-style tools.
-Unfortunately, those techniques are more concerned with the technical challenges of building the report and not on the aesthetic qualities of the user experience.
+Unfortunately, those techniques are more concerned with the technical challenges of building the report and not on the aesthetic qualities of the user experience

 For example, a sales report displaying 12 months of history for twenty products, 12×20=240 data points, does not help the information consumer see the trends and outliers as easily as a time-series chart of the same information.
 Also, the quality of the data won’t matter if your dashboard takes five minutes to load.
 Dashboard viewing is an activity that resembles browsing a website.
 Web browsing isn’t very useful if you have a slow connection.
 Viewing a dashboard isn’t efficient, if it takes a long time to load or if the interactivity is slow.
 The dashboards are shown

 The dashboard fails to convey important information quickly.
 Presenting the data this way can also lead to performance problems if there are a large number of rows being displayed in the product cross-tab.